Megan Woods: In opposition, 2023-present

 During the 2023 election held on 14 October, Woods was re-elected in Wigram by a margin of 1,179 votes.
 On 5 December 2023, she was granted retention of the title The Honourable, in recognition of her term as a member of the Executive Council.

 In late November 2023, Woods became spokesperson for climate change, energy, resources and associate finance in the Shadow Cabinet of Chris Hipkins.

 After the National decision in government to back out of the bipartisan agreement on housing densification agreed to in 2021 with Woods as Minister of Housing, Woods was highly critical.
 On 20 June 2024, Woods called the decision an “incredibly damaging moment” in New Zealand politics and said, "we do have to be grown-ups and work together on some of the stuff that is very long term”.

 In a shadow cabinet reshuffle in March 2025, Woods gained the manufacturing and industry portfolio but lost the climate change portfolio.

-On 3 August 2025, she announced that she would not seek Labour's candidacy in the Wigram electorate at the next general election and would instead run as a list candidate.
+On 3 August 2025, she announced that she would not seek Labour's candidacy in the Wigram electorate at the 2026 New Zealand general election and would instead run as a list candidate.
 Commenting on her decision she said that her time as Wigram MP was "both humbling and the honour of a lifetime".
 She highlighted the Christchurch earthquake recovery, the COVID-19 pandemic, and the Christchurch mosque shootings as key challenges she faced as Wigram MP.